lazyelegance/lazyelegance.github.io/_collections/_notes/oauth.md

 ### How Does OAuth 2.0 Work?

-At the most basic level, before OAuth 2.0 can be used, the Client must acquire its own credentials, ::a *client id* and *client secret*::, from the Authorization Server in order to identify and authenticate itself when requesting an Access Token.
+At the most basic level, before OAuth 2.0 can be used, the Client must acquire its own credentials, <mark>a *client id* and *client secret*</mark>, from the Authorization Server in order to identify and authenticate itself when requesting an Access Token.

 Using OAuth 2.0, access requests are initiated by the Client, e.g., a mobile app, website, smart TV app, desktop application, etc. The token request, exchange, and response follow this general flow: